The Life And Work Of Psychologist Erik Erikson

 Identity vs. role confusion

-The teen years, from twelve to eighteen, comprise the fifth stage of Erikson's psychology, identity vs. role confusion.
+The teen years, from 12 to 18, comprise the fifth stage of Erikson's psychology, identity vs. role confusion (which gave rise to the term identity crisis).
 During this stage, children explore their values, beliefs, and goals to understand who they are and develop their own identity.

 The fifth stage prepares preteens and teens for adult life, including careers, relationships, housing, and where they fit into society as independent people.
 As children work to find their place in the world while still being accepted and fitting in, they determine how they want to be perceived by others.